Canadian Association of Optometrists

 The Canadian Association of Optometrists (CAO) is the national voice of optometry, providing leadership and support to its members to enhance the delivery of eye health and vision care for all Canadians.
 CAO was formally constituted with the proclamation of a federal act to incorporate the Canadian Association of Optometrists on June 30, 1948.

+Optometrists are independent primary health care providers and represent the front line of vision health.
+Optometrists practice in a range of settings: most work in private practice, while others work in clinics, hospitals, community health centres, corporate optometry, research, teaching, and administration.
+Recognized at home and internationally as a leading advocate for the profession, CAO is dedicated to providing leadership and support to its +8,300 members (Optometrists, Students, and Optometric Assistants) to enhance the delivery of healthy eyes and clear vision for all Canadians.

 Membership

-More than 5,400 optometrists comprise the membership of CAO, representing approximately 85% of doctors of optometry (ODs) in Canada.
+More than 5,900 optometrists comprise the membership of CAO, representing approximately 85% of doctors of optometry (ODs) in Canada.

 History

 At a meeting in Ottawa on July 7, 1941 six provincial representatives resolved to organize the Canadian Association of Optometrists.
 The first President was Dr. Herb McClung of Saskatchewan, who had promoted the idea of a national association since 1924.
-Four objectives were put forward at the meeting: